Post-Baccalaureate Research Program for Underrepresented Minorities in Pursuit of a Career in Neuroscience

 - Annual Neuroscience Career Panel

-Program Duration: Applicants will be awarded the $35,000 stipend and career development programming for one year.
-Individuals may apply for a second year of funding.
-This will be awarded pending assessment of research progress and commitment from the sponsor.
-We cannot guarantee that this will be for the full stipend amount.
-The sponsor must commit to covering any remaining amount in order to maintain the awardee at his/her/their current level of funding.
+Program Duration: Applicants will be awarded a $35,000 stipend and career development programming for one year.
+Pending adequate progress, scholars will be awarded a second year of funding in which the MINDS program will cover 50% of the stipend and the faculty mentor will cover the remaining stipend and fringe benefits This will be awarded pending assessment of research progress and commitment from the faculty mentor.
+The faculty mentor must commit to covering any remaining amount in order to maintain the awardee at his/her/their current level of funding and benefits.

 - CV or Resume